whoi-glider/argo_traj_box/README.md

+# Installation

+I personally use the conda distribution of python.
+This file will only requrie the installation of 2 packages: pandas and folium.
+To install on conda, use the command "conda install pandas" and "conda install folium"

 # argo_traj_box

 This program will download argo trajectory data from the Gdac meta file and plot it.
 It will show all trajectories that pass through a given box.